 Maifest (Mayfest) is one of mankind’s oldest traditions!
 It is the celebration of nature’s bright reawakening after winter’s cold darkness.
 The ancient pagan festival eventually took on Christian religious significance, much like Christmas.
 However, it is now a colorful, joyous part of history and culture in Europe!
 The custom of the maypole began in the tenth century, when villagers would erect a pole in the local square.
 They would decorate it with sausages, cakes and multicolored ribbons!
 The villagers would dance around the maypole, as medieval citizens believed that it would bring good luck and wealth!

 Its religious and superstitious aspects have long since disappeared, but Maifest is still celebrated throughout Germany!
 During Maifest, cities and villages are bedecked with colorful drapery and flowers.
-Some areas light bonfires, while others elect May kings.
-One commonality shared among most regions is the retention of the Maibaum (Maypole)!
-The Maibaum may be officially erected in the market place, in front of city hall or some other prominent spot in town.
-Often colorful carved shingles or signs decorate the Maypole and indicate the town’s various trades and professions.
-It may be up the entire month of May, or even longer.
+Some areas light bonfires, while others open the carnival fair season and elect May queens and kings.
+One commonality shared among most regions is the retention of the Maibaum (Maypole).
+The Maibaum may be officially erected in the market place, in front of city hall or residential houses.
+They may be up the entire month of May, or even longer.
 The Maypole and the dance around it is a singular symbol of spring’s reawakening of fruitfulness.
+A related century-old tradition is the robbery of decorated may trees at night from April 30 to May 1 – the same night of Walpurgisnacht, (“witches night”), celebrated in Germany, Eastern and Northern Europe with bonfires, lots of booze and dancing.

 At Maifest celebrations the food is plentiful and beer and wine flow freely!
 A very popular drink is a “Maibowle” (May punch), a refreshing mixture of white wine, champagne and woodruff.
 “Maibock,” a German beer brewed only during Spring is another prime drink choice!
 Maiwein (May-wine) is dedicated to springtime and flavored with fresh Waldmeister (sweet woodruff).
 This white wine that is imported from Germany can often be found in stores.
 Waldmeister is an old-world herb, a small plant with white blossoms that grows in the forests of Germany.
 In the U.S. this plant is decorative and can be grown in a shady corner of an herb garden.
 Waldmeister should be used for flavoring only in May when the new leaves are tender.
 When it is cut up and soaked in wine it produces the distinctive May wine taste!